enTaiko Handbook

 ● Ask questions to Instructor

-Honki Class (elementary students) - see Section IV for details - Tuesdays and Fridays 2- 3 hours/class – Online lessons occasionally
+Honki Class (elementary students) - see Section IV for details - Tuesdays and Fridays 2- 3 hours/class – Sundays occasionally + Kids1&2 helper

-Performing Group – see Section IV for details – Two (2) hours on Sundays , Online lessons once a week occasionally
+Performing Group/MIddle School – see Section IV for details – Fridays & Two (2) hours on Sundays when we have performances

 Workshops -workshops are offered when en Taiko gets funding for such opportunities for students. en Taiko staff will seek master teachers to teach a workshop when the teachers are traveling through the Portland Metropolitan area. en Taiko staff will notify all students and families whenever such opportunities become available.